jgaull/github-commit-counter/README.md

 - [x] Stub API
 - [x] Build a link parser
 - [x] Add unit test coverage for the link parser
-- [ ] Add basic auth to github API requests
+- [x] Add basic auth to github API requests
-- [ ] Implement the count commits endpoint
+- [x] Implement the count commits endpoint
-- [ ] Update integration test
+- [x] Update integration test
+- [ ] Clean up README
+- [ ] Add support for http in GitHubUrlParser
+- [ ] Add count commits for specific PR endpoint
+- [ ] Ensure code coverage exists for commits > 1
+- [ ] Error is not descriptive when repo_url is not set (why?)

 # Notes